Guglielmo Vicario

-Guglielmo Vicario (born 7 October 1996) is an Italian professional footballer who plays as a goalkeeper for club Tottenham Hotspur and the Italy national team.
+Guglielmo Vicario (born 7 October 1996) is an Italian professional footballer who plays as a goalkeeper for club Juventus, on loan from club Tottenham Hotspur, and the Italy national team.

 Vicario started his professional career at Udinese but never played a first team match for the club.
 After a loan move to Fontanafredda, he joined Venezia, before signing for Cagliari in 2019, where he featured rarely and was subsequently loaned out to Perugia and Empoli.
 He signed permanently with the latter in 2022 before joining Premier League side Tottenham Hotspur in 2023 where he won his first major trophy, the 2024–25 UEFA Europa League.

 Club career

 Early career

 Born in Udine, Vicario played for the youth sides of Donatello Calcio Udine, ASD Bearzi Calcio, ASD Cormor Calcio Amatori and ASD Ancona Udine before joining Udinese's Primavera squad in 2013.
 At the latter club, he was mainly a third-choice behind Alex Meret and Simone Scuffet, and joined Serie D side Fontanafredda on loan for the 2014–15 season.